Choki Wangchuk

-Choklay Wangchuk is a Bhutanese international footballer.
+Choki Wangchuk is a Bhutanese professional footballer.
 He made his first appearance in their 2019 AFC Asian Cup qualifying match against Bangladesh, being named in the starting lineup and playing the whole game.

 Club career

 ARA FC

 On 1 December 2018, it was announced that Choki Wangchuk would go on to ARA FC, also of the I-League 2nd Division.